-A. INSIDE SCHOOL BUILDINGS:
+A. INSIDE SCHOOL BUILDING:

-1. The teacher, or staff member in authority, will implement action, "DUCK - COVER AND HOLD."
-Stay inside building until the shaking stops.
-Cover head and face away from windows and light fixtures.

-2. Try to avoid glass and falling objects, areas where there are large panels of glass and/or heavy suspended light fixtures.

-3. Do not use telephones.

-4. Implement action, "LEAVE BUILDING", when instructed to do so, after the earthquake is over and tremors have subsided.
+- 1. The teacher, or staff member in authority, will implement action, "DUCK COVER AND HOLD."
+Stay inside building until the shaking stops. - 2.
+Try to avoid glass and falling objects, areas where there are large panels of glass and/or heavy suspended light fixtures. - 3.
+Do not use telephones. - 4.
+Implement action, "LEAVE BUILDING", when instructed to do so, after the earthquake is over and tremors have subsided.
 Special consideration should be given to exit routes as some exits have heavy roof structures over the doorways.
-Go to an open area away from trees, power poles, etc.

-5. Avoid touching electrical wires and metal objects such as chain link fences.

-- 6. Render first aid if necessary. - 7.
-Take roll and report missing students to Principal.

-8. The principal/designee is to establish a command post, assess damage, activate search team and activate the incident command system.

-9. Activate a buddy system; determine needs of neighboring schools.

-10. Principal to request assistance through school district channels.

-11. Notify the District Emergency Operations Center of any breaks in utility lines.

-12. The superintendent/designee will determine the advisability of closing the school, based on the report of the principal.
+Go to an open area away from trees, power poles, etc. - 5.
+Avoid touching electrical wires and metal objects such as chain link fences. - 6.
+Render first aid if necessary. - 7.
+Take roll and report missing students to principal. - 8.
+The principal/designee is to establish a command post, assess damage, activate search team and activate the incident command system. - 9.
+Activate a buddy system; determine needs of neighboring schools. - 10.
+Principal to request assistance through school district channels. - 11.
+Notify the District Emergency Operations Center of any breaks in utility lines. - 12.
+The superintendent/designee will determine the advisability of closing the school, based on the report of the principal.